Choose which MBA/ACC brochure to download:

 The Master of Business Administration degree with a concentration in Accounting helps professionals with bachelor’s degrees strengthen their business management skills with an emphasis on accounting and finance.
 With courses such as Strategic Planning & Implementation, Taxation, and Financial Reporting, the curriculum is designed to provide the tools you need to help you take on bigger challenges in the business and accounting fields.
 Find out how University of Phoenix can prepare you to make strides in the business and accounting worlds.

-Talk with an advisor to learn more about the admissions process and choose your degree program.
+Talk with a representative to learn more about the admissions process and choose your degree program.

 Students who select an Accounting Concentration may not educationally qualify to sit for the CPA exam in some states.
 To the extent that a student intends to sit for the CPA examination, the student should consult with the applicable board of examiners in the state or states in which the individual intends to sit for the examination to determine the precise educational and other requirements, including the acceptability of the University's Accounting Concentration.